silinternational/personnel-sync/README.md

 Note: `Source` fields should be adjusted to fit the actual source adapter.

 ### Google Users
 This destination can update User records in the Google Directory.
+Create and delete are not yet implemented.
 The compare attribute is `email` (`primaryEmail`).
 A limited subset of user properties are available to be updated.

 | property   | Google property | Google sub-property | Google type  |
 |------------|-----------------|---------------------|--------------|